 In 2018/19, we invested £30 million to improve the lives of people severely affected by mental illness.
 This level of investment would simply not be possible without the help of our amazing supporters.

 How we raised our money

-- We received £779,000 in legacy income thanks to the generosity of individuals who remembered Rethink Mental Illness with a gift in their Will.
+- Thanks to the generosity of individuals who remembered Rethink Mental Illness with a gift in their Will, we received £401,000 in legacy income.

-- Our generous supporters continue to engage with our work, with over 2,500 people supporting us with a regular gift.
+- Our generous supporters continue to engage with our work, through regular gifts and donating to appeals throughout the year.

 How we supported people

-We also supported 7,246 people through our advice service and over 806,573 people via our online mental health information.
+We also supported 6,746 people through our advice service and thousands more people via our online mental health information.